-In order to further explain the scheme, we introduce the encryption scheme used in the system, which is the well-known one-time-pad (OTP) scheme [11].
+In order to further explain the scheme, we introduce the encryption scheme used in the system, which is the wellknown one-time-pad (OTP) scheme [10].
 The efficiency of OTP makes it very suitable for WSN environment.
 As widely known in literature, one-time-pad is information-theoretically secure as long as the encryption key is never reused twice.
 We must keep in mind this requirement when we design the key generation mechanism.

-4.2 Key Generation, Distribution and Derivation
+B. Key Generation, Distribution and Derivation

-Keys for a given authorization level $al_i$ are derived from the values $\mathcal{V}(al_i)$ .
+Keys for a given authorization level al_i are derived from the values $\mathcal{V}(al_i)$.
 The use of OTP as encryption and decryption mechanism requires to have a different key for each sensor, since the encryption of data belonging to the same authorization level leads to key reuse, which opens the possibility of breaking the encryption scheme with statistical attacks.

-A sequence number is also needed to differentiate the keys used by the same sensor node to encrypt the different data units - belonging to the same authorization level - that are generated by the same sensor, for the same reason mentioned before.
+A sequence number is also needed to differentiate the keys used by the same sensor node to encrypt multiple data units belonging to the same authorization level, for the same reason mentioned before.